apache/cassandra-java-driver/osgi-tests/README.md

-# DataStax Java Driver OSGi Tests
+# Java Driver OSGi Tests

 This module contains OSGi tests for the driver.